prsmhra/quantization/README.md

 ## Configs
 contains the configs files for models in model zoo of d2go library and also added the qat_mask_rcnn_*.yaml file to quantized the mask rcnn model.

+## Mobile Inference
+torchscript_to_mobile_inference.py transform the trochscript model which able to run on mobile devices.